 - Appreciate the diversity of peoples, customs, beliefs, histories, and development paths of the various Southeast Asian nations.

 - Accomplish comparative analysis and/or primary data collection within the family of nations of Southeast Asia.

-To complete the minor in Southeast Asian Studies, students must take 15 credit hours in courses directly related to Southeast Asia from the list below or other courses approved by AUPP.
-A minimum 2.00 GPA in minor courses is required for successful completion of the minor.
+To complete the minor in Southeast Asian Studies, students must complete fifteen credits in courses directly related to Southeast Asia from the list below or other courses approved by AUPP.
+A minimum GPA of 2.0 in minor courses is required for successful completion of the minor.

 |GBLA 431||Political Economy of Southeast Asia|

 |KHMR 301||Khmer for Professional Purposes|